 When entering into these types of arrangements, a few pitfalls must be avoided.
 First and most importantly, the doctor must always be responsible for medical decisions.
 Second, payment for medical services must be always made directly to the physician’s company.
 The MSO is paid by the physician—at the end of each pay period, it submits an invoice for management services to the physician’s company.
 If this is properly executed, the MSO receives most of the revenue generated by the med spa.

 In order for the practice to work properly and compliantly, the doctor must make all medical and clinical decisions.
 If the physician does not actually do this, he or she is subject to severe consequences, including license forfeiture and large fines.
 Furthermore, the MSO may be found to be practicing medicine without a license.
 As such, it is vital that when setting up an MSA, all parties must understand the roles and obligations to which they are agreeing.

 MSOs have been used for many years by entrepreneurs to form management companies for medical organizations as large as hospitals and managed care facilities, so it makes a certain amount of sense that creating an MSO for a medical spa would be relatively simple.
 However, an MSA cannot be properly executed using forms downloaded off the internet, so it is important that you consult an attorney who has experience setting up MSOs if you want to enter into this sort of arrangement.

-You can learn more about MSOs and many other legal topics of interest to medical aesthetic practices at AmSpa’s Boot Camps.
-We will be hitting San Jose, Calif., on Sept.
-18 and 19, the Chicago suburbs on Oct.
-14 and 15, and Atlanta on Nov.
-6 and 7.
+You can learn more about MSOs and many other legal topics of interest to medical aesthetic practices at one of AmSpa’s Medical Spa and Aesthetic Boot Camps.
 We hope to see you there!